 Early in my adult life, I was given a copy of the Tao Te Ching, which opened me to the poetic beauty of Eastern thought.
 The Zen Christianity of Father Hugo LaSalle, a Jesuit who served a church in Hiroshima and who survived the atomic bombing, was my primary introduction to Zen meditation.

 Others have helped me through the years to build my spiritual life, including Alan Watts, Tai Chi master Chungliang Huang, and the former monk, George Fowler.
 I am also inspired by people who find joy in nature and in simple pleasures, including Henry David Thoreau, John Muir, and Ed Abbey.

-I have no doubt that there is an Energy working within the Cosmos, transforming life on Earth.
-In my life, and in my teaching, counseling and writing, I seek to connect with this Energy.
+I have no doubt that there is a Divine Energy working within the Cosmos, transforming life on Earth.
+In my life and in my work I seek to connect with this Divine Energy.
 In my work, I encourage others and am encouraged by them.
-As I support awakening in all its manifestations, I become more awake myself.
-My work allows me to align with the Energy – the Tao – that we all feel but cannot define.
-I balance my own naturally reclusive nature with the stimulus of teaching and being with individuals and small groups of like-minded people.
+My work allows me to align with the Energy, God, the Tao – that we all feel but cannot define.
+I try to balance my own naturally reclusive nature with the stimulus of teaching and interacting with individuals and small groups of like-minded people.

-In these times of doubt, fear, and division, I seek to work with others in exploring their own unique, winding path leading to peace, fulfillment, and kindness.
-I draw strength and inspiration from the wordless and ineffable nature of the Tao.
-I live, write, teach, and counsel as authentically and simply as I can – still walking along the wonderful winding path that has led me to this point.
+In these times of doubt, fear, and division, I draw strength and inspiration from the wordless and ineffable nature of the Tao.
+I live, write, and teach as authentically and simply as I can – still walking along the wonderful winding path that has led me to this point.